garethltm/obsibrain/sc900/Microsoft Sentinel.md

 The following are key capabilities in Microsoft Sentinel for threat response.
 - _**Automation rules**_
-	- Centrally manage the automation of incident handling in Microsoft Sentinel by defining and coordinating a small set of rules that cover different scenarios.
+	- Centrally manage the automation of incident handling in [[Microsoft Sentinel]] by defining and coordinating a small set of rules that cover different scenarios.
+- _**Playbooks**_

-- _**Playbooks**_ - Automate and orchestrate your threat response by using playbooks, which are a collection of remediation actions.
+	- Automate and orchestrate your threat response by using playbooks, which are a collection of remediation actions.
 Run a playbook on-demand or automatically in response to specific alerts or incidents, when triggered by an automation rule.

-    Playbooks in Microsoft Sentinel are based on workflows built in Azure Logic Apps.
+Playbooks in [[Microsoft Sentinel]] are based on workflows built in Azure Logic Apps.
 For example, if you use the ServiceNow ticketing system, use Azure Logic Apps to automate your workflows and open a ticket in ServiceNow each time a particular alert or incident is generated.
+### Enable out of the box security conent